Saichaitanyaaa/data-analytics-projects/README.md

 They helped me understand how to combine SQL and Excel to find insights and create dashboards — one step closer to becoming a Data Analyst!

-### 🎯 About
-These projects were created as part of my learning journey in **data analytics**.
-They helped me understand how to combine SQL and Excel to find insights and create dashboards — one step closer to becoming a Data Analyst!